risoflora/libsagui/docs/SECURITY.md

 # Committing a fix

-The fix when is made available, preferrably within 1 month of the report, is pushed to the repository using a detailed message on all supported branches which are affected.
+The fix when is made available, preferably within 1 month of the report, is pushed to the repository using a detailed message on all supported branches which are affected.
 The commit message must refer to the bug report addressed (e.g., our issue tracker or some external issue tracker).